 Care & MaintenanceWe recommend storing your furniture indoor or covered areas during the off season or not in use for prolonged period.
 Alternatively, you can protect your furniture under a furniture cover.
-Please note, condensation form under the furniture cover, which can cause mould and mildew.
+Please note, condensation form under the furniture cover, which can cause mold and mildew.
 Therefore, make sure to lift the cover from the ground to ensure proper air circulation and minimize condensation.

 Please thoroughly clean all furniture and cushions before storage or put under the furniture cover.